nadavbra/fabric/README.rst

    fabric --input-variants-file=gdc_combined.maf --possible-variant-effects-file=all_cds_snp_effects_GRCh38.csv --genes-file=genes_GRCh38.csv --output-dir=gdc_fabric_results --analyze-by-project-column=tcga_project --analyze-diff --input-variants-tab-delimiter --chrom-column=Chromosome --pos-column=Start_Position --ref-column=Tumor_Seq_Allele1 --alt-column=Tumor_Seq_Allele2

-Since this is going to analyze 33 TCGA projects independently, it's going to take a long time to run, so it's recommended to run it with nohup or a similar tool.
+Since this is going to analyze 33 TCGA projects independently, it's going to take a long time to run, so it's recommended to run it with :code:`nohup` or a similar tool.

 Example 2: Analyzing genetic variants in the healthy human population from ExAC